Home » Green Bottle Blue Tarantula, Behavior, Care, Habitat, Diet, Handling

 You should offer appropriately sized prey once or twice a week and adjust the quantity based on your tarantula’s size and appetite.

-It is advisable to check for the frequency of diet and the amount from a veterinarian.
+It is advisable to check for the frequency of the diet and the amount with a veterinarian.

 Handling of Green Bottle Blue Tarantula